 The presidential competition took shape in May 2009.
-In the election-related political deal-making, Karzai obtained an agreement from Muhammad Fahim (a Tajik), formerly his antagonist and a UF member, to run as his first vice presidential running mate.
+In the election-related political deal-making, 23 Karzai obtained an agreement from Fahim to run as his first vice presidential running mate.
 Karzai, Fahim, and incumbent second Vice President Karim Khalili (a Hazara) registered their ticket on May 4, 2009, just before Karzai left to visit the United States for the latest round of three-way strategic talks (U.S.-Pakistan-Afghanistan).
-The Fahim choice was criticized by human rights and other groups because of Fahim's long identity as a mujahedin commander/militia faction leader, but the selection, and Fahim's acceptance, was viewed as a major political coup for Karzai by splitting off a major figure from the UF bloc.
-A New York Times story of August 27, 2009, said that the Bush Administration continued to deal with Fahim when he was Defense Minister (2001-2004) despite reports that he was involved in facilitating narcotics trafficking in northern Afghanistan.
-U.S. officials have not announced any limitations on dealings with Fahim now that he is Vice President.

 Karzai convinced several prominent Pashtuns not to run.
 Ghul Agha Shirzai, a member of the powerful Barakzai clan, reportedly reached an arrangement with Karzai the week of the registration period that headed off his candidacy.
 Anwar al-Haq Ahady, the former Finance Minister and Central Bank governor, did not run.
 (He did receive a cabinet nomination in the December 19 ministry list but was voted down by the parliament).
-Nor did Bush Administration U.S. Ambassador to the U.N., Afghan-born Zalmay Khalilzad run; he organized a conference of Karzai opponents in Dubai in early March 2009 and was, up until the last minute, said to be trying to build support for a candidacy or to unify anti-Karzai factions.
+Nor did Bush Administration U.S. Ambassador to the U.N., Afghan-born Zalmay Khalilzad run.